flyingmachine/brave-clojure-web/content/core-async.md

 depressing outcome by creating a process pipeline.
-That way, each unit of logic lives in its own isolated environment (a process), with communication between units of logic occurring through explicitly-defined and easy-to-reason about input and output channels.
+That way, each unit of logic lives in its own isolated environment (a process), with communication between units of logic occurring through explicitly-defined and easy-to-reason-about input and output channels.
 This is analogous to the way that pure functions are easier to reason about than non-pure functions, the difference being that processes place their data on an output channel, creating a one-way